project-repo/cagebreak/Bugs.md

   * Click on a link and drag it over the screen
   * Let go of the link
   * Rendering will not work correctly

+### Issue 11

+  * github issue number: N/A
+  * Fixed: 1.3.3

+Cagebreak up to and including release 1.3.2 does not parse configuration "on-keypress" but "on-parse".
+This does not conform to the documentation.

+### Issue 12

+  * github issue number: N/A
+  * Fixed: 1.3.3

+Cagebreak up to and including release 1.3.2 does not render firefox correctly, given certain splits.

+Steps to reproduce:

+  * Open firefox
+  * Split screen with firefox on the right side of the screen
+  * Observe firefox freezing and flickering, especially while scrolling